 Chronic diseases and complex health care needs are major strains on the current health care system.
 Appropriate access to the right care at the right time is crucial to prevent secondary conditions or further complications with chronic diseases.
 This interactive and applied workshop builds upon the fundamentals of patient navigation to look at the process for managing the complexities of chronic diseases and overcoming potential barriers to health care services.

 The Advanced Patient Navigator is a functional “translator” of the language and systems of healthcare, by providing guidance for patients who are experiencing chronic and/or complex health needs.
 Offer support for patients to fully understand their recommended treatment options, and help them identify and access available resources to bridge gaps in care.

 How You Will Benefit

-This two-day hands-on workshop will help you put your health care knowledge and navigation skills into practice.
+This two-day course will help you put your health care knowledge and navigation skills into practice.
 The course will provide you with a model to navigate the complex health care system, design your plan to implement fundamental navigation skills, and develop the framework to manage the relationship with patients from start to finish.

 The workshop will reinforce the confidence and skills necessary to act as an effective liaison between patients and health care professionals.
 By engaging in discussion of real-world scenarios, participants will have the opportunity to exchange ideas around the patient experience, and better recognize patient needs and priorities, as well as the challenges of the real-world healthcare systems.